 Naturally, all of this enterprise costs money -- for the ships, for fuel, equipment, food, maintenance, dockage, and so on.
 The selfless support of our volunteer staff, parents and friends can carry us only so far.
 To keep it going, and especially to grow, we also need and depend on donations from "believers" like you.

 That's where the NOF comes in.
 Through memberships the Foundation now enables us to accept and wisely manage your tax-exempt contributions to support this well-tested program.
 I do hope you will take a moment to visit our MEMBERS page and consider joining our worthy and exciting mission of youth development and maritime discovery.

 Welcome aboard, and many thanks to all of our present volunteers and members for your loyal support!

 9000 Gale Road White Lake, MI 48386

-Since 1977 our Sea Cadets have cruised some 75,000 miles of our inland seas in former U. S. Naval vessels.
+Since 1977 our Sea Cadets have cruised nearly 100,000 miles of our inland seas in former U. S. Naval vessels.
 However, the Sea Cadet Corps has only nominal sponsorship from the Navy League and receives no funding from the U. S. Government.
 Rather, the Corps is a non-profit, volunteer-supported program which encourages the development of youth into good citizens through experience with Navy-style training, discipline and activities in a seagoing environment.

 Incidentally, we all manage to have plenty of fun and adventure along the way!
 Missions have included collecting plants and reptiles from Great Lakes islands, underwater studies of zebra mussels, investigation of ancient drowned forests, and diving explorations for prehistoric archaeological sites.
 All of these projects have involved field work with scientists, educators and cinematographers.
 We plan to continue our studies of ancient submerged shorelines in the Great Lakes.
 For the Cadets, these are challengeing, hands-on experiences that could never be duplicated in a classroom